tspring5000/Nonatone/README.md

 ![icon](public/img.png)

 ## Why?
 Nonatone was on sale on the App store for about a year, but understandly (for any app, let alone one as niche as this), interest in it dies down after some time, so when it came time to renew my yearly developer license (something you need to pay to have an app on the app store), I decided it probably wasn't worth it.
-But rather than letting it disappear, I thought it'd be nice to open source it, hopefully allowing others to learn from it and build their own apps (or even reupload it as-is, it's under MIT license so you can do pretty much whatever you want with it).
+But rather than letting it disappear, I thought it'd be nice to open source it, hopefully allowing others to learn from it and build their own apps (or even rerelease it as-is, it's under MIT license so you can do pretty much whatever you want with it).

 Just to note, the primary purpose of this repo is for learning or building, not installing the app as you usually would.
 I've tried to make it as easy as I can to do that, but a combination of my poor memory of everything I needed to do that originally, and Apple making it quite clear they don't want people installing software from anywhere but their app store, it is a little tricky and will require more work on your end than it would just installing an app from the app store.
 Below are my instructions for installation if your determined to do that, just don't expect it to be perfect.